crmcarecloud/api-php-client/docs/Api/ChargedEntrancesApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$accept_language = "cs, en-gb;q=0.8"; // string | The unique id of the language code by ISO 639-1
+$accept_language = "cs, en-gb;q=0.8"; // string | The unique ID of the language code by ISO 639-1.
 $valid_from = "valid_from_example"; // string | Date from when is record already valid. *(YYYY-MM-DD)*
 $valid_to = "valid_to_example"; // string | Date to when is record still valid. *(YYYY-MM-DD)*
-$pos_id = 56; // int | Id of POS system for tickets.
-Required with path parameter entrance id *Possible values are: EPOS - 3 / skidata - 6 / axess - 9 / base - 11*
+$pos_id = 56; // int | ID of POS system for tickets.
+Required with path parameter entrance ID. *Possible values are: EPOS - 3 / skidata - 6 / axess - 9 / base - 11*

 try {
     $result = $apiInstance->getEntrancesOverview($accept_language, $valid_from, $valid_to, $pos_id);